Best daily deals

 You can force Bluetooth codecs through the Android Developer Settings.

-Considering that the Google Pixel Buds A Series are targeted so heavily toward Android, it was a huge misstep to not include Qualcomm’s aptX Bluetooth Codec.
-While SBC works fine as a reliable backstop and AAC provides good-quality audio for iOS, the lack of aptX means the Google Pixel Buds A Series are unable to provide high-quality audio for Android users.
-We hope the updated A Series buds will support the aptX Bluetooth codec from day one.
+Given the Google Pixel Buds A Series are targeted heavily toward Android, it is a significant misstep not to include the aptX Bluetooth codec.
+SBC works fine as a reliable backstop, and AAC provides good-quality audio for iOS.
+However, the lack of aptX means Android smartphone owners miss out on high-quality wireless connectivity.
+The updated A Series buds will need the aptX Bluetooth codec from day one to be a competitive choice.

-There aren’t many budget earbuds out there that currently support aptX connectivity.
-The Google Pixel Buds A Series 2 could stand above the rest, providing Android users with up to 352kbps, 48kHz/16-bit audio streaming.
-It’s also a more reliable connection than SBC, and even more so than running AAC over certain Android devices.
+Notably, there are not many budget earbuds that currently support aptX connectivity.
+The Google Pixel Buds A Series 2 could stand above the rest, providing Android users up to 352kbps, 48kHz/16-bit audio streaming.
+It is also a more reliable connection than SBC and AAC, especially when pairing with older Android devices.

 A dust-resistant IP rating

-While we expect the updated Google Pixel Buds A Series 2 will boast at least an IPX4 water-resistant rating, we hope the company will also include a dust-resistant IP rating.
-Producing a more resilient and robust design would make the next-gen buds more appealing to athletes who enjoy beach and outdoor sports, including rock climbing, volleyball, and bouldering.
-It would also make Google’s next budget buds more suitable for use in countries with drier weather.
+More earbuds wear water and dust-resistant IP ratings than ever before.
+Based on Google’s previous iteration, it is almost certain the Google Pixel Buds A Series 2 will enjoy IPX4 water resistance.
+However, I hope the company will also include a dust-resistant IP rating.
+This would make the next-gen earbuds more appealing to athletes and workout enthusiasts.
+In particular, those who enjoy beach sports and climbing walls would worry less about damage from sand and chalk.
+It would also make Google’s next budget buds more suitable for those living in harsher climates.

 A louder and more bassy sound profile

-We expect Google will up its game with the release of the Google Pixel Buds A Series 2.
-We would prefer to see a frequency response that more evenly follows our frequency curve above.
-That means producing more volume below 750Hz and rolling back some of the treble frequencies around 5kHz and 9kHz.
+I expect that Google will up its game with the release of the Google Pixel Buds A Series 2.
+In particular, I would prefer a frequency response that follows our target preference curve more closely at launch.
+That means producing more volume below 750Hz and rolling back some treble frequencies around 5kHz and 9kHz.

 Will there be a Google Pixel Buds A Series 2?